 Pacha Kuna is an organic market located next door to YuraVeg.
 It’s closed on the weekend so we’ll have to go back another day to give you the full tour.

-Coworking spaces are very popular here.
+Expat life in Cuenca Ecuador is retired life for most expats.
+But if you’re still in the job pool, coworking spaces are very popular here.
 Chakana Coworking is located in the same building as YuraVeg and Pacha Kuna.
 Ecuador is a bit behind the technological curve, but they’re working hard to catch up and I’m guessing coworking places like this are helping.

 We video a lot of clothing storefronts to show that Cuenca and South America is a modern city with modern fashion.
 Weddings are also a huge thing here, so there are lots of bridal shops.
 I can’t find a website for this one, which is common in Ecuador.
 Most places at least have a Facebook page, but I couldn’t find one of those either.